 The Solo Resource Recovery trucks unload at Australian Native Landscapes’ transfer station.
 Here, ANL’s quality control staff, manually screen the collected material before it is sent to their Tea Gardens facility for further processing.

-At Tea Gardens the material is irrigated to increase the moisture content and then placed in wind rows to let nature take over.
+At Tea Gardens the material is shredded and irrigated to increase the moisture content and then placed in wind rows to let nature take over.

 During the next six months, the temperature and moisture levels of the windrows are monitored and controlled by regular turning and irrigating to maintain the required oxygen and moisture level required to promote the growth of bacteria that will naturally break down the material.